dahlstromsec/Linux-notes/07-networking.md

 ### Purpose

-Connects securely to a remote system.
+Creates a secure remote connection using SSH.

 ### Syntax